-Journals LibraryNHS NIHR - National Institute for Health Research
+Journals LibraryNHS NIHR - National Institute for Health and Care Research

-Once you have submitted your report, your funding programme will check that it is in line with requirements and then it will be passed to the editorial office.
+Once you have submitted your manuscript, your funding programme will check that it is in line with requirements and then it will be passed to the editorial office.

 The editors will then decide whether or not you have adequately addressed the reviewers’ comments.
 If the changes are not considered sufficient, you will be asked to make further revisions.
-Occasionally, the editors may ask for the revised report to be re-reviewed.
+Occasionally, the editors may ask for the revised manuscript to be re-reviewed.

 - your dual publication articles may not get published if your work is already in the public domain

 - you may not have secured all necessary permissions for reproduced material within your manuscript

 We advise you to speak to your institution regarding these issues, as well as your requirements for REF compliance and confidentiality issues.